charming16/charming16.github.io/README.md

 # charming16.github.io
 Set a website.
-Thank to the web tutorial in MDN.
+Thanks to the web tutorial in MDN.